-KXI is in the final design stages and moving toward revenue generation.
-The Company is scheduled to complete the conversion of two vehicles with the production prototype KXI to prepare the final "blueprint" for the first commercial offerings to the marketplace.
-The Company will then move into "pilot" production operations where we will convert and sell 24 KXI equipped vehicles.
-We will then scale our production capacity based on projected sales.
-These potential markets are multi-million dollar revenue opportunities for Kelso to pursue and part of an overall automotive aftermarket conversion industry valued by analysts at approximately \$44 billion annually.
+Although the impact of COVID-19 has slowed progress, the Company has completed the conversion of two vehicles with the production prototype KXI suspension.
+This is a key step to prepare the final "blueprint" for the first commercial offerings to the marketplace.
+From here the Company plans to move into "pilot" production operations.
+We will then scale our production capacity as market demand develops.
+We are encouraged that the KXI suspension could represent new multi-million dollar revenue opportunities for Kelso.